 The post-B&M's operating goal was that every loaded car turned over to the railroad be either delivered to the customer or 'constructively placed' within 24 hours.
-This wasn't awfully difficult for points along the Fitchburg, Connecticut River and Western Divisions served directly from Mechanicvile yard: Sort the cars into blocks for the yard nearest the customer and ensure they connected to the proper local freight.
+This wasn't awfully difficult for points along the Fitchburg, Connecticut River, New Hampshire and Western Divisions served directly from Mechanicvile yard: Sort the cars into blocks for the yard nearest the customer and ensure they connected to the proper local freight.
 It was more complicated for destinations in Eastern Massachusetts and New Hampshire whose locals didn't originate in yards served directly from Mechanicville.

 B&M track and terminals of the post World War II era are shown on this system map from a 1964 Employee's Timetable.
 More information on specific B&M routes, including ETT track diagrams and details about many towns is given in my Notes by Location document.

 Until Hourly Car Hire went into effect on July 1, 1978, US railroads paid a per-diem (daily) sum for every foreign railroad freight car on their lines at midnight.
 This was reflected in most roads' freight schedules; sometimes a train would be noted as "per diem", meaning it was a priority to get its cars sorted and delivered to connections before the (s)witching hour.
 On the B&M, this mostly applied to westbounds destined for the D&H interchange in Mechanicville, or the NYC via Rotterdam Jct.
 However, it's also visible in Connecticut River and New Hampshire Division schedules serving Springfield, MA, White River Junction, VT and Wells River, VT.

 Until the last few years of the B&M, through freight trains had symbol names using letters to specify the terminals and a number to distinguish between multiple trains on the same route.
 Thus, BM-1 was the first Boston - Mechanicville, NY freight of the day, and BM-3 the second.
 Local freights operated as turns (out-and-back from the home terminal) were designated by the terminal's letter and a number distinguishing this job from others originating at the same yard.
 Thus, B-3 operated between Boston and Watertown, and B-7 between Boston and Waltham/Roberts.